-Current EUI members can apply to access EU-SILC micro data as follows.
-Please note that the Eurostat application process can take up to two months due to clearing procedures with EU member state statistical agencies.
+EUI members can apply for access to EU-SILC micro data by following the instructions below.
+The Eurostat application process can take up to two months, due to clearing procedures with EU member state statistical agencies.
 The EUI is a Eurostat-recognised research entity.

 - Complete the Library's Micro Data Registration Form (selecting 'EU-SILC' in the dropdown menu)